10 Professional development goals examples that get results

 Step 1: Uncover what motivates you at work

-Instead of guessing or asking others, answer questions on what motivates you and access an in-depth report of the 48 motivations that influence your work.
-You'll also learn how you score on each trait.
+Instead of guessing or asking others, answer questions on what motivates you and access an in-depth report of the 48 motivations influencing your work.
+You'll also learn how you score on each trait compared to your local culture.

-This will provide deep insights, and actionable feedback, into your strengths and blind spots, backed by world-first research into work motivation.
+This will provide deep insights into your strengths and blind spots, backed by our research into work motivation.

-Once you receive your motivation analysis, click on the XFactors tab to benchmark your results against our sample of Entrepreneurs and Business Builders globally (with more roles to come as our research grows!).
+Once you receive your motivation analysis, click the XFactors tab to compare your results against those of our global sample of successful Entrepreneurs and Business Builders.

 To see your blind spots (areas for growth), click on "Red Zone."
-This will show you where you fall outside the scores we've found align with success in these roles.
+This will show you where you fall outside the scores we've found align with success.

 Think of these as areas for personal development and opportunities to gain new workplace skills.